enthought/edge-examples/example-minimal/README.md

 * [Node JS](https://nodejs.org)
 * [EDM](https://www.enthought.com/edm/), the Enthought Deployment Manager

-After insuring these are installed, run ``npm install -g configurable-http-proxy`` to install a proxy module needed by JupyterHub.
+Then, run ``npm install -g configurable-http-proxy`` to install a proxy module needed by JupyterHub.

 Finally, ensure your ``edm.yaml`` file lists ``enthought/edge`` as an egg repository.
 This will be necessary to use EdgeSession in the example.